 • Volatile organic compounds, like cleaners, air fresheners and personal care products

-Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can lower other troubles related to poor indoor air quality.
-These include:
+Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can reduce other issues linked to poor indoor air quality.
+These involve:

 • Headaches